FarronF/limerick-council-meetings/meetings/2020/01/08-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 11th December 2019.md

 that a number of these houses had now been refurbished and let.
 An update was also

-requested on refurbishment works for No. 69 Castleview Estate, Newcastle West.--- 3
+requested on refurbishment works for No. 69 Castleview Estate, Newcastle West.
+---
+3

 4.